 Operators === and !== do identity checks (they are == and != in Java respectively)

 ─ Chapter 11, p.
 49

-In short, if you an expert programmer that complains constantly about filler content, you are the perfect audience for this book.
-If you are a novice that needs hand-holding you should look elsewhere and maybe come back later to this book, once you have covered your basis.
+In short, if you are an expert programmer that complains constantly about filler content, you are the perfect audience for this book.
+If you are a novice that needs hand-holding, you should look elsewhere.
+Maybe you can come back later to this book, once you have covered your basis.

 Structure Of The Book

 The book does not really have a formal structure, for the most part: there are 30 short chapters about several aspects you will encounter developing an Android app.
 An Android developer might notice that the order of the chapters resembles how a real app is developed: you create a working app as soon as possible and then you refactor it to make it beautiful.

 Although, to be fair, most of the time the chapters does not seem to follow any particular order.
 We cannot really understand if there is any reason to explain control flow expressions in chapter 22 of 30.
 On the other hand, given the audience of the book, this is not really a problem because you are supposed to already know your way around an Android app.

 In our opinion, this approach makes sense given the audience (developers with experience on Android).
 Busy developers can jump quickly to the point they are interested in, while skipping parts that are not extremely important for them right now.
 Experts do not need someone to draw the path for them, they need pointers to find quickly the information they are looking for.

 There are only a few minor issues related to the order of topics.
 For example, reified generics are discusses before the chapter on generics; the REPL and the online playground are not mentioned in the Getting ready chapter, but in the introduction of the chapter about classes.